lwiest/BASICCompiler/readme.md

    ```
    makejar
    ```
-   This produces the `BASICCompiler.jar` file, containing the BASIC compiler.
+   This produces the `BASICCompiler.jar` file, containing the compiled BASIC compiler.

    (Note that the environment variable `JAVA_HOME` must point to the installation folder of your Java SDK.)